Capgemini/microsoft-team-labs/codelabs/postman-with-power-platform.md

 There are multiple ways to getting a token in order to connect to Power App instance.
 First you will need to create a new tab in order to build a request.
 To do this please follow below:

-- Select File > New and from Create New dialog, select **HTTP Request**.
+- Select File > New and from **Create New** dialog box, select **HTTP Request**.
 This will add a new tab into Request Builder Section .
 Please make sure you set the environment to the one created in the **Create Environment Step** as shown below.

 ![image.png](.attachments/postman-with-power-platform/image10.png)